Skip to content

 To run your project locally, simply ask:

-@monk can you run this project locally
+run this project locally

 Monk will check if your project is containerized and ready to run.
 If not, it will build it for you, including all dependencies such as databases, before running it locally.